5-Hydroxytryptophan, or 5-HTP, is often used as a supplement to boost serotonin levels. The brain uses serotonin to regulate:

 There are other minor possible side effects of taking 5-HTP supplements.
-If you experience drowsiness, digestive issues, muscular issues, or sexual dysfunction, discontinue use and consult a doctor right away.
+Discontinue use and consult a doctor right away if you experience:

-Do not take 5-HTP if you are taking other medications that boost serotonin levels, such as antidepressants like SSRIs and MAO inhibitors.
+Do not take 5-HTP if you’re taking other medications that increase serotonin levels, such as antidepressants like SSRIs and MAO inhibitors.
 Use caution when taking carbidopa, a medication for Parkinson’s disease.
-5-HTP may interact with other medicines as well, so as with any supplement, be sure to check with your doctor before starting something new.

 5-HTP is not recommended for people with Down syndrome, as it has been linked to seizures.
 Also, do not take 5-HTP less than two weeks before surgery as it may interfere with some drugs commonly used during surgical procedures.